sparkflows/sparkflows-docs/docs/installation/installation/linux-install.rst

            * admin/admin
            * test/test

-    You may change these usernames and passwords in Fire under the menu Administration/Users
+    You may change these usernames and passwords in Fire under the menu Administration/Users.

 Installing and starting the Python engine
 =========================================

-Sparkflows come with Java engine and Python engine.
-Following the above steps, we have installed Sparkflows and started it only with Jave engine.
+Sparkflows comes with Java engine and Python engine.
+Following the above steps, we have installed Sparkflows and started it only with Java engine.
 If you want to leverage the capabilities of python Machine Learning libraries as well, please install the Python engine by following the below:

 * On Ubuntu, the python dependencies can be installed by following the steps here: :ref:`Python install on Ubuntu<Python Installation on Ubuntu>`